16 Unforgettable Facts About Dumbo

 12. The song “Baby Mine” was nominated for an Academy Award.

 Get your hankies out!
-The heartbreaking tune, sung while Jumbo the elephant uses her trunk to rock baby Dumbo through the bars of her cage, lost to “The Last Time I Saw Paris” from Lady Be Good.
-The film did win an Oscar for Best Score.
+The heartbreaking tune, sung while Jumbo the elephant uses her trunk to rock baby Dumbo through the bars of her cage, was nominated for an Oscar but lost to “The Last Time I Saw Paris” from Lady Be Good.
+The film did win an Oscar for Best Score, however.

 13. The “Pink Elephants on Parade” segment is a bit controversial.